fvarrui/PowerPointToVideo/README.md

 # PowerPointToVideo

-PowerPoint slide show to MP4 video converter with synthesized interlocutor voice.
+PowerPoint to MP4 converter with synthesized interlocutor voice.

 ## Users